wehooper4/Meshtastic-Hardware/NewtPi/readme.md

 ## Legal Notice
 This is **Amateur Radio equipment** under FCC Part 97.
 * It is not certified for unlicensed operation.
 * Users must comply with all applicable regulations in their jurisdiction.
+* While compatible with Meshtastic firmware, operation in the United States requires compliance with FCC Part 97 rules.

 ## Raspberry Pi 40-Pin Header Pinout (HAT)